 “42(m) Letter” shall mean the letter from the Authority to an Owner evidencing that a Project being financed with the proceeds of tax-exempt bonds satisfies the requirements of the QAP and Section 42(m)(1)D of the Code.

+“42(m)(2)(D) Letter” shall mean the letter from the issuer of tax exempt bonds that addressees the tax credit dollar amount and the reasonableness of project costs under section 41(m)(2)(d) of the Code.

-“Affirmatively Furthering Fair Housing” 24 CFR 5.150 shall have the meaning set forth on page 15.
+“Affirmatively Furthering Fair Housing” 24 CFR 5.150 shall have the meaning set forth on page 16.

-“Abandoned and Foreclosed Single Family Housing” shall mean a single structure containing from one

-(1) to six (6) connected units under a common roof:

-In which the mortgage or tax payments are at least 90 days delinquent, or

- For which a code enforcement inspection has determined that the property is not habitable and the owner has taken no corrective actions within 90 days of notifications of the deficiencies; or

- That is subject to a court-ordered receivership or nuisance abatement related to abandonment

-pursuant to state or local law; or

- For which foreclosure proceedings have been initiated; or

- For which foreclosure proceedings have been completed and title transferred to an intermediary aggregator or servicer that is not an end user.

-“Affordability Risk Index” shall have the meaning set forth on page 65.
+“Affordability Risk Index” shall have the meaning set forth on page 74.

 “Allocation” shall mean the award of Tax Credits to a Project pursuant to Section 42.
 An Allocation may be made pursuant to a Carryover Allocation Letter or the issuance of IRS Form(s) 8609.